Donate

 We invite you to learn more about Common Weal’s recent and ongoing programming.

-Digital Monuments: Buffalo Futurism
+Buffalo Futurism

-Launched in June 2024, Digital Monuments: Buffalo Futurism is an augmented reality (AR) that can be accessed via a free app while visiting the ceremonial Buffalo effigy in Regent Park on Treaty 4 Territory in Regina.
-Experience an Indigenous futuristic park where Tatanga (Buffalo) has returned to the land and roam freely.
+Launched in June 2024, Buffalo Futurism is a geolocated Augmented Reality(AR) experience in māmowimīwēyitamōwin Park (formerly Regent Pool Park) in Regina, Saskatchewan.
+The app transports viewers to an Indigenous futuristic park where Tatanga (Buffalo) has returned to the land and roam freely.

 photo credit: Shirley Ursu